Sign Materials and Substrates most communally Used

 Lexan comes in clear and white only.
 We commonly use this material in sign boxes that are lit up.
 The thickness starts at 3/16” and runs as long as 100’.
-We print on a translucent vinyl; you can have anything you want printed on this material.
+We print on translucent vinyl; you can have anything you want printing on this material.
 Since the COVID we have been refacing or replacing a lot of signs to update and draw more attention to businesses.

-Advantages to using Lexan:
+Advantages of using Lexan:

-- Excellent for long term use.
+- Excellent for long-term use.
 Can be sometimes reused.

 - Heat or cold does not hurt it

-- Allows for light up signage to draw attention
+- Allows for light-up signage to draw attention

 - Very durable material